-Tewkesbury a town in the north of Gloucestershire just off the M5 motorway.
-It stands where the River Severn and the River Avon join and is an area prone to flooding.
+Tewkesbury a town in the north of Gloucestershire, just off the M5 motorway.
+It stands where the River Severn and the River Avon join, however; it is an area prone to flooding.
 There are options for things to see or do in Tewkesbury, from historical tourist attractions to adventure activities.
 The town features many notable Medieval Tudor buildings.
 Its most popular attraction is Tewkesbury Abbey, an abbey church dating back to Norman times.

 Things To See & Do in Tewkesbury

-The Abbey Church of St Mary the Virgin
+Visit The Abbey Church of St Mary the Virgin

 Victoria Pleasure Gardens